 Finding high-interest, informational text is an important part of locating just right resources for your classroom.
 If you’re on the hunt for digital reading material for your students, there are a few different websites and apps that have science reading passages for kids.
 The resources on the list below include text appropriate for a range of readers.
 Many of these resources let you search by grade level, reading level and topic to find a science reading passage that connects to your learning goals.

-Websites and Apps for Science Reading Passages
+Science Reading Passages

 You’re probably familiar with the paper version of the popular Scholastic Magazine.
 The companion website includes plenty of free content and many reading passages on science topics.
 There are also video highlights that can help readers of any age access the content they’ve just read.